Rambo-Li/Leetcode/README.md

     Complextity comes from update rules for pointers or width, or the interaction between them, the width of window may or may not change.
 6. Linked lists.
     --- multiple pointers.
     Pointers are the only way to access nodes.
 If pointers need to be changed, set up another pointer to hold the next node.
+To get any node in the linked list, you can use multiple pointers going at different speed or start point.